bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 Make sure to remove `#sout`,  `,dst=display` , `[` and `]` from the options and enclose the options for the vlc call with single quotes.

-Update: Don't use the stream&#8217;s URL from the command line, but from the stream&#8217;s properties.
+Update: Don't use the stream's URL from the command line, but from the stream's properties.
 The reason is that asx-&#8220;streams&#8221; redirect you to another stream.
 The stream you were redirected to will be shown on the shell, but you cannot use it, since it contains some authentication information and will reject future connection attempts.

 What's missing, is the ability to stop the stream dumping after some time.
 A simple bash script `runfor` that can do this for us: